 - The Apprentice Rogue: Deconstructed.
 This story shows what a real life princess could expect; cloistered to preserve her chastity and then married off for political alliance without her input.

-- The Pennykettles from The Last Dragon Chronicles are all dragon royalty descendants.
+- The Last Dragon Chronicles: The female Pennykettles are all examples, being descended from royalty.
+More specifically, dragon royalty.
 Technicalities.
 What can ya do?

 - The Rainbow Magic series have the Princess Fairies.